 The current application has 10 questions.
 Two questions ask for budget details.
 Three questions ask for details of personnel, students and timeline for the project.
 This leaves five questions to develop the project idea and is the most time consuming portion of the application.
 Generally speaking, if you already have the idea for the application fully thought out, you can expect to spend two to three hours on the application.
 If you use the application itself to develop your idea, then it will be a longer time commitment.
 The grant committee has members who are available to talk through the questions with you.
 You are encouraged to seek the support of colleagues to share the workload.

 Do I have to wait until June to find out if I have been awarded a grant?
 Can I apply for and receive a grant during the current school year?

-All available 2016-2017 grants have already been awarded.
-Typically, applications received are reviewed in May, and awards are announced by mid-June.
+All available 2023-2024 grants have already been awarded.
+Typically, applications received are reviewed in April and May, and awards are announced by mid-June.